dangreaves/template-cdk-project/README.md

 You should place any runtime code in the `src` directory.

-## Environment
+## Accounts

-In [bin/cdk.ts](./bin/cdk.ts), you will find an `env` variable where you should set your AWS account ID and region.
+In [lib/utils/accounts.ts](./lib/utils/accounts.ts), you will find a variable where you should set your AWS account ID and region.

+These accounts are imported and referenced when defining the CDK pipeline stages.

 There are lots of CDK features which are only possible when the CDK knows up front which account you're deploying to.

 You can read more about this in the CDK [Environments](https://docs.aws.amazon.com/cdk/v2/guide/environments.html) documentation.

 ## VPC

 If you're building anything which requires a VPC, then this should be the first thing you configure.
-An example [VpcStack](./lib/stacks/vpc.ts) has been added which you should edit stack to your requirements.
+An example [VpcStack](./lib/stacks/vpc.ts) has been added which you should edit to your requirements.
 The example is configured to be cheap, rather than reliable.

-When you're done, you will need to uncomment it in [bin/cdk.ts](./bin/cdk.ts), where you can then use it as a dependency for other stacks.

 ## Commands